 Including your children in the preparation of food helps teach them respect for what they are eating and adds to their confidence in accomplishing little tasks for the whole family.
-While at first it may seem like yet another way to create more clearing up, most mums find this shared activity hugely enjoyable and your child's delight upon seeing the results of his work are priceless!
+While at first it may seem like yet another way to create more clearing up, most mums find this shared activity hugely enjoyable and your child's delight upon seeing the results of her work are priceless!

 Ten cooking activities your kids will love

 - Blending smoothies